William Wallace: Capture and execution

 Wallace evaded capture by the English until 5 August 1305, when John de Menteith, a Scottish knight loyal to Edward, turned Wallace over to English soldiers at Robroyston, near Glasgow, a site commemorated by a small monument in the form of a Celtic cross.
 Letters of safe conduct from Haakon V of Norway, Philip IV of France and John Balliol, along with other documents, were found in Wallace's possession and delivered to Edward by John de Segrave.

-Wallace was transported to London, lodged in the house of William de Leyrer, then taken to Westminster Hall, where he was tried for treason and for atrocities against civilians in war, "sparing neither age nor sex, monk nor nun."
-He was crowned with a garland of oak to suggest he was the king of outlaws.
-He responded to the treason charge, "I could not be a traitor to Edward, for I was never his subject."
+Wallace was transported to London and taken to Westminster Hall.
+There he was tried for treason, for which his defence was that he, unlike most of the other Scottish leaders, had never sworn allegiance to Edward.
+He was also charged with committing atrocities against civilians in war, "sparing neither age nor sex, monk nor nun".
+As a result, the trial has attracted the attention of modern legal scholarship as it is one of the earliest examples of what would now be considered a prosecution for war crimes.
+It is one of only three known pre-modern trials which raised, in today's terms, issues of international humanitarian law.